 Making an application to the court

-To make an application to change a possession order you will need to apply to the court that the order was made at.
+To make an application to change a possession order you will need to apply to the court where the order was made.

 Use court form N244 to make the application and make sure you send in copies of any supporting evidence.

 An adviser or solicitor can help you complete the court papers and prepare a witness statement to provide supporting evidence as to why the order should be changed.
-Contact Shelter Cymru as soon as you can – call our helpline or find an advice service near you.
+Contact Shelter Cymru to get help as soon as you can – call our helpline or find an advice service near you.